vkethana/vkethana.github.io/_posts/2025-01-05-cognateful.md

 - Add support for languages other than English.

 # How you can help
-If you're familar with NLP, linguistics, or software development, you can help out by suggesting solutions to the following blockers that I'm currently facing.
+If you're familiar with NLP, linguistics, or software development, you can help out by suggesting solutions to the following blockers that I'm currently facing.
 - **Cheaper and faster scoring**:
 Is there a cheaper, more scalable way to score sentences than what I've described here?
 To recap, using reasoning models like o1 is effective but slow and expensive.